GB-Eu MS La III. 483 (b) (St. Andrews Psalter or Wode Partbooks)

 Languages: English

-Voice Text: The Lord's prayer.
-Our Father which in heaven art / And makest us all one brotherhood
+Voice Text: The Lords prayar.
+Our Father whiche in heaven art And makst us all one brotherhod

 General Note